ualberta-smr/saner2020-artifactpage/README.md

 1. Create an StackExchange application key to be able to use the higher query limit at [https://stackapps.com/apps/oauth/register](StackExchange).
 In `SOAnalysisCode/src/main.py`, update the line `SITE = StackAPI('stackoverflow', key='ADD YOUR KEY HERE')` with your key.

 2. Run Stanford CoreNLP server running.
 This can be done by downloading the Stanford Core NLP [lib files](https://stanfordnlp.github.io/CoreNLP/download.html) first.
-We also have a copy of the zip file we used in this repository.
+The one we downloaded was `stanford-corenlp-full-2018-02-27.zip`.
 After unzipping and changing to the unzipped folder, run:
 `java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000`

 3. Run `python3 src/main.py > output`.
 This will extract sentences by simpleif, wordpatterns, an condinsight.
 Format of output file is described below.
 Note that the patterns we use for the wordpatterns technique are available in the `patterns.txt` file.
 Also, note that this will produce a `stats.txt` file that contains statistics about number of paragraphs, sentences etc processed